SvStarke/Auxo_manuscript_2023/README.md

 ## Project idea

-Auxotrophic bacteria are not able for the synthesis of essential nutrients.
-So they are highly dependent on their nutritional environment.
-This project is about finding out which kind of auxotrophies can be found in human gut microbiota and what is the influence of auxotrophic gut microbiota on the host.
-The analyzed genomes are taken from the HRGM dataset including new genomes from Korea, India, Japan and from two cohorts based in Germany.
-Metabolic genome-scale models are reconstructed and the auxotrophies are predicted with metabolic modeling.
-In the figure below an overview about the workflow is given.
+We already know that humans are auxotrophic for some amino acids.
+We cannot synthesize these amino acids and cover our demand for these essential amino acids by diet.
+This incapability of organism to synthesize vital nutrients is called auxotrophy and results in a high dependency on the nutritional environment.
+However, the nuritional preferences of our human gut microbiome is still not known.
+This project is about finding out which kind of auxotrophies can be found in human gut microbiota and what is the influence of auxotrophic gut microbiota on the host health.
+Metagenomes from the HRGM cataologue are used for a general characterzation of auxotrophies in the human gut microbiome.
+The impact of auxotrophies on microbial ecology in the gut was analyzed with data from two cohorts based in Germany.
+Metabolic genome-scale models are reconstructed from genomic files with gapseq and the auxotrophies are predicted with metabolic modeling using flux-balance-analysis.
+The figure below supplies a visualization for the definition of auxotrophies and gives an overview about the workflow with the used datasets in the study.
 ![click here for an overview of the order for running the scripts](output/plots/Definition_Auxo_readme.png)

+## Instructions for running the scripts

 The following README-file gives an overview about the order of running the scripts.
 It always starts first with the loading of the models.
 It is recommended to clear the environment before loading a new dataset of models.
 The instructions in this README includes the analysis for all datasets.

-## Instructions for running the scripts

-For getting the figures as a result, the scripts need to be ran in a specific order.
+The code of every analysis and resulting figures can be found in this repository.
 An overview about the running order is given by the flowchart below.
 Each colorful line represents the order of scripts for every figure.
 Detailed instructions are given under the flowchart.
 The scripts can be run in R (4.1.2).
 Further information about the R packages can be found in the first "load models" Scripts.

 ![click here for an overview of the order for running the scripts](output/plots/Overview_Order_running_scripts.png)